OriginTrailClub/deepdive/overview/supply-chains/bsi-scan.md

 >
 > “It creates value.
 It creates instant credentialing and trust mechanisms for clients; but, I think, more importantly nobody else is doing this and it’s really going to cause massive growth within this association which is one of their overall objectives.”
 >
-> “We’ve got some very exciting things that we’re working on, with Origin Trail, in these respective areas that really I think are very promising, they’re desperately needed and they’re going to further bring trust to the supply chain.” [source](https://www.youtube.com/watch?v=Ss9pZkVsFpo)
+> “We’ve got some very exciting things that we’re working on, with OriginTrail, in these respective areas that really I think are very promising, they’re desperately needed and they’re going to further bring trust to the supply chain.” [source](https://www.youtube.com/watch?v=Ss9pZkVsFpo)

 {% embed url="https://medium.com/origintrail/british-standards-institution-releases-white-paper-on-use-of-origintrail-decentralised-network-b8c32937ea39" %}